 by the Registrar under clause 4.3 below, or clause 23.

 Registrar may Terminate.
-The Registrar may terminate this Agreement at any time, provided that:

-it has provided the Registry with 90 days prior notice of its intention to do so; and
+The Registrar may terminate this Agreement at any time, provided that it has provided the Registry with 90 days prior notice of its intention to do so.

-the provisions in clause 5.9 will apply in relation to such termination.

 Registrar Accreditation